nowaymyname27/CS506_Project/README.md

 ## <a id="credits">Team Members</a>

-The work is done by a group of students at Boston University for the *CS 506 - Data Science Tools and Applications* course:
+The work is done by a group of students at Boston University for the * CAS CS 506 - Data Science Tools and Applications* course:
 - **Aleksei Glebov** - aglebov@bu.edu
 - **Alika Grigorova** - alika21@bu.edu
 - **Andrey Mukhin** - amukhin@bu.edu